Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
-If you rarely clean your windows, you’ll need to clean up the skylight regularly.
-Plus, installing the roof is the only way to clean up the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
+If you infrequently clean your windows, you’ll need to clean the skylight regularly.
+Plus, mounting the roof is the only method to clean the beyond a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening does not fit one of the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard alternative on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the cost.
+If your roof opening does not fit one of the listed below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest standard option on this list.

 16-by-16 inches$ 150– $600.